tech-rules/DAVE2-Keras/README.md

 Anther choice that I considered was to use transfer learning (fine-tuning of final few layers) with a pre-trained image classification CNN (e.g. VGG-16 or Inception-v3).
 The purpose of these CNNs are quite different (Imagenet classification challenge), and their parameter space is much larger than the choices (1) or (2) above.

 ## System and SW used for this project:
-* OS: Ubuntu 16.04
-* CPU: Intel Core i7
+* Ubuntu 16.04, Intel Core i7-6800K, 32GB System RAM
-* System memory: 32GB
-* GPU: Nvidia GTX1080
-* GPU memory: 8GB
+* Nvidia GTX1080 GPU with 8GB Graphics RAM
-* CUDA version:
-* CuDNN version:
+* CUDA 8.0, CuDNN 5.1
-* Framework: Kerasa with Tensorflow backend
+* Framework: Keras with Tensorflow backend
-* Misc Python libraries (numpy, pandas, openCV etc.)
+* Misc.
+Python libraries (numpy, pandas, openCV etc.)

 ## Final Architecture:
   Decided to use Nvidia architecture as a base, and customizing for problem at hand and picking some of the good ideas from Comma.
 Here is a diagram of Nvidia's DAVE-2 architecture from the above paper.